meysampg/yii2-intldatebehavior/README.md

 ```

-In this way you must assign value to `'dateTimeFormat'` for date time format, `'dateTimeCalendar'` calendar system and `'dateTimeLocale'` for locale of showing date time information.
+In this way you must assign a value to `'dateTimeFormat'` for date time format, `'dateTimeCalendar'` calendar system and `'dateTimeLocale'` for locale of showing date time information.

 ### Supported Calendar
-Thanks to [intldate](https://github.com/meysampg/intldate) and `intl` extension of php, this behavior supports this calendar:
+Thanks to [intldate](https://github.com/meysampg/intldate) and `intl` extension of php, this behavior supports these calendars:

  - persian
  - gregorian